 - Fluency in English both written and spoken (although knowledge of Swedish is not required additional languages will be seen as an advantage).

 The appointment will be for two years initially and is renewable.
 The post is full-time and the successful applicant will be expected to reside in Stockholm.
 The salary package will be negotiated individually.

 Send a short cover letter; your CV, including a list of publications; two samples of recent relevant work; and the names of three potential referees to email@example.com.

-The initial closing date for applications is 10 August 2018.
-Please note that only shortlisted candidates will be contacted.
+Recruitment for this position is ongoing.
 Applications will be considered until the position is filled.